DataLab-Platform/DataLab/doc/features/general/remote.rst

 Examples
 ^^^^^^^^

-When using Python 3, you may directly use the `RemoteCDLProxy` class as in examples cited above or below.
+When using Python 3, you may directly use the `RemoteProxy` class as in examples cited above or below.

 Here is an example in Python 3 of a script that connects to a running DataLab